 Music is usually played at your arrival, during the signing of the schedule and at the end of the ceremony.

 Recorded music must be supplied by you.
 We ask that you choose one of your guests to operate the music system during the ceremony (the registrar will indicate when to play music).
-CD, Bluetooth, AUX and docking ability are available at Hastings Town Hall.
+CD, Bluetooth, AUX and docking ability are available at Hastings Town Hall (couples will need to provide their own AUX lead).
 If you are having live music, then please note musicians will count towards the number of people able to attend as per the room capacity.

 ReadingsYou can if you choose, include a reading or poem in your ceremony.
 This can be a nice way of including a specially chosen friend or family member.
 Your Celebrant Registrar will discuss the best place to include the reading during your pre-ceremony interview.